-Crinan Canal Cottage No8 which only opened in April 2017 is a self catering traditional two bedroom terraced cottage which sleeps four on the banks of the Crinan Canal, Argyll and is an ideal base for walking, sailing and fishing.
+Crinan Canal Cottage No8 is a self catering traditional two bedroom terraced cottage which sleeps four on the banks of the Crinan Canal, Argyll and is an ideal base for walking, sailing and fishing.
+The sister cottage at No4 which is almost identical with the exception of a shower instead of stand alone bath - together they can accommodate eight people

 The Crinan Canal is a wonderful waterway to explore by kayak, canoe, cycle or foot, surrounded by the stunning scenery of Argyll.
 From end to end the Crinan Canal is 9 miles long.